 That said, there’s a surprising range of views on how a food truck startup should plan its early life.
 In my conversations with food truck owners, I’ve learned that even among the most successful, one can find very divergent views on how to fund a new food truck.
 In general, these opinions can be divided into two basic categories.

 What Does It Really Cost To Start A Food Truck Business?

 Can you raise too much?
-Sure you can, but according to this school of thought, you should just proceed to spend what you raise if you don’t have enough money, ensuring that your fledgling food truck can survive even if takes a long period of time to build up your customer base.
+Sure you can.
+According to this school of thought, you should just proceed to spend what you raise if you don’t have enough money.
+This ensures that your fledgling food truck can survive even if takes a long period of time to build up your customer base.

-The more common occurrence is the one that holds that you should carefully estimate your initial costs and ongoing burn rate for one year to a year and a half, then attempt to raise enough money to last that period of time.
-When you’re six months from running out of cash, start planning to raise more, with the amount of the second funding round determined by how far away profitability appears to be.
+The more common occurrence is the one that holds that you should carefully estimate your initial costs and ongoing burn rate for one year to a year and a half.
+The next step is to raise enough money to last that period of time.
+When you’re six months from running out of cash, start planning to raise more.
+With the amount of the second funding round determined by how far away profitability appears to be.

 Got your figure?
 Good.
 Now add 10 to 20 percent.
 That’s the figure that I’ve seen as the average cost overrun for dozens of food truck projects that have started over the last 5 years.
-While this may seem like a large amount of additional investment, it is a good way to deal with one of the most common errors a start up food trucks can run into: Nothing will unfold the way you plan.
+While this may seem like a large amount of additional investment, it is a good way to deal with one of the most common errors a start up food trucks can run into.

+Nothing will unfold the way you plan.
 And in a startup food truck business, your only safety net is your cash reserves.
 Check out this article for more detailed information on the costs of starting a food truck business.